eproxus/asdf-kerl/README.md

 asdf plugin-add erlang https://github.com/eproxus/asdf-kerl
 ```

-***NOTE: *This conflicts with the normal Erlang plugin if you have that
+***NOTE***: *This conflicts with the normal Erlang plugin if you have that
-***installed.
+installed.
 Either use a different name or remove the default Erlang plugin.*

 ## Use